Lightmaster: Fictional character biography

-In Secret Invasion, Lightmaster appears as a member of the Hood's crime syndicate.
-He accompanies the Hood and other associates when his crime syndicate attacks Mister Negative; the dispute is that the man is in charge of all of Chinatown's criminal operations and resists handing them over to the Hood.
+During the Secret Invasion storyline, Lightmaster appears as member of Hood's crime syndicate and attacks a Skrull force.
+He accompanies Hood in attacking Mister Negative after he refuses to relinquish control of Chinatown's criminal operations.

-Lightmaster later works with the Wrecking Crew to steal an Alchemax device and battles the Superior Spider-Man.
-They join forces with Absorbing Man, Blackout, Mister Hyde, Titania, and Whirlwind to form a new incarnation of the Masters of Evil.
-It is also revealed that Lightmaster is the father of Sun Girl.
+Lightmaster later teams up with the Wrecking Crew to target Alchemax's latest device, which would be able to sync with Lightmaster's powers.
+He and the Wrecking Crew encounter Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body) and the Superior Six.
+Lightmaster receives help from Absorbing Man, Blackout, Mister Hyde, Titania, and Whirlwind to fight Superior Spider-Man and the Superior Six as an incarnation of the Masters of Evil.
+Additionally, it is revealed that Lightmaster is the father of Sun Girl (Selah Burke).